1883 Casamicciola earthquake: Impact

-The was felt with a maximum intensity of XI around a 3 km2 area, or 1.5 km from the epicenter, in the northern part of Ischia.
+The quake was felt with a maximum intensity of XI around a 3 km2 area, or 1.5 km from the epicenter, in the northern part of Ischia.
 Unrepaired structures that were previously damaged by the 1881 earthquake were totally destroyed.
 The earthquake was most devastating in the northern part of the city of Casamicciola, collapsing or seriously damaging many homes.
 Private buildings, hotels, churches, and country houses were among the many infrastructures destroyed by the earthquake.
 Damage was reported in every part of the island, with only a handful of buildings left untouched by the quake.

 There were at least 2,313 fatalities with the majority in Casamicciola, standing at 1,784.
 The population of Casamicciola at the time was 4,300, and all homes, with the exception of one, were damaged or destroyed.
 In Lacco Ameno, 146 residents died.
 An additional 345 deaths was recorded in Forio.
 Ten fatalities occurred in Barano d'Ischia, while there was another 28 in Serrara Fontana.
 In addition to the deaths, 762 were injured.